 - God makes use of the actual circumstances of our lives.
 Esther’s position gives her unique opportunities to serve God.
 Mordecai’s position gives him different opportunities.
 We should embrace the particular opportunities we have.
 Rather than saying, “I would do something great for God, if only I had the opportunity,” we should say, “Perhaps I have come into this position for just such as time as this.”

-Our positions are spiritually dangerous.
+- Our positions are spiritually dangerous.
 We may come to equate our value and our very existence with our positions.
 The higher our positions, the greater the danger.
 If becoming CEO or getting tenure or keeping a good job becomes so important that we cut off the rest of ourselves, then we have lost ourselves already.

 - Serving God requires risking our positions.
 If you use your position to serve God, you might lose your position and your future prospects.
 This is doubly frightening if you have become self-identified with your job or career.
 Yet the truth is our positions are also at risk if we don’t serve God.
 Esther’s case is extreme.
 She may be killed if she risks her position by intervening, and she will be killed if she doesn’t intervene.
 Are our positions really any more secure than Esther’s?
 As missionary Jim Elliot once famously wrote, "He is no fool who gives what he cannot keep to gain that which he cannot lose."
 Work done in God’s service can never truly be lost.